Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

         * Music
         * Art
 * Functionality Requirements
-    * Quizes
+    * Quizzes
-        * Quizes display the correct question
+        * Quizzes display the correct question
-        * Quizes display 4 possible answer options
+        * Quizzes display 4 possible answer options
-        * Quizes display the correct answer
+        * Quizzes display the correct answer
-        * Quizes display the wrong answers
+        * Quizzes display the wrong answers
-        * Quizes Display the total grade (0-100%)
+        * Quizzes Display the total grade (0-100%)

 # 3. Structure
-The architecture of the webiste was design to ensure the user can navigate through the quizes and categories in a flawless and quick manner.
+The architecture of the website was design to ensure the user can navigate through the quizzes and categories in a flawless and quick manner.

 The website is divided in 4 main sections:
 1. The Home Page